satishgunjal/satishgunjal.github.io/_posts/ml_intro_and_learning_plan/2020-05-01-Machine_Learning_Introduction_And_Learning_Plan.md

 ![machine_learning_header.png](https://raw.githubusercontent.com/satishgunjal/images/master/Linear_Regression_Header_640x441.png)

 In this tutorial we will see the brief introduction of Machine Learning and preferred learning plan for beginners.
+In this tutorial we will see the brief introduction of Machine Learning and preferred learning plan for beginners.

 ## **What Is Machine Learning**